🧑 Mario Kahlhofer

 else:

-print("The value is something else")
+print("The value is something else")switch expression, you have to make a

-* Actually, if you are using Python 3.10 or newer, there are the new match and case statements now.
+newer, there are the new match and case

 // ./java/M07_SumOfAllDigits.java#L6-L18